OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 //  - if the input does not match, reset the index variable to 0
 //  - once the index variable reaches sizeof(password array), we consider to password to have been typed in, and we can turn on the LED (using the action function) -->

-This code will use a Keypad library which is probably not included in your the Ardiuno IDE by default.
+This code will use a Keypad library which is probably not included in  the Ardiuno IDE by default.
 There are two ways of getting ahold of the library and including it in our code.
 In the first way we can install it directly through the Arduino IDE:

 1. On the Arduino IDE, click `Sketch > Include Library > Manage Libraries`.
 The Library Manager will show up; type `keypad` in the search bar and install the first search result.